git-davi/Java_OGNL_Deserealization_Reverse_Shell/README.md

 **The output is supporting also OGNL format and can be urlencoded as a byte stream.**
 #### Note 2
 You still need to insert the code generated into the PoC exploit code.
+For example you could need to add 'allowSstaticMethosAccess' or 'GET_MEMBER_ACCESS etc..
 This script was done to speedup the process of payload generation which can be complex and error likely.
 #### Note 3